UnicoLab/keras-model-registry/docs/api/models.md

-# Models API Reference
+# 🏗️ Models API Reference

-This page provides comprehensive documentation for all KMR models.
-All models are designed to work exclusively with Keras 3 and provide high-level abstractions for common tabular data processing tasks.
+Welcome to the KMR Models documentation!
+All models are designed to work exclusively with **Keras 3** and provide high-level abstractions for common tabular data processing tasks.

+!!! tip "What You'll Find Here"
+    Each model includes detailed documentation with:
+    - ✨ **Complete parameter descriptions** with types and defaults
+    - 🎯 **Usage examples** showing real-world applications
+    - ⚡ **Best practices** and performance considerations
+    - 🎨 **When to use** guidance for each model
+    - 🔧 **Implementation notes** for developers

+!!! success "Ready-to-Use Models"
+    These models provide complete architectures that you can use out-of-the-box or customize for your specific needs.

+!!! note "Base Classes"
+    All models inherit from `BaseModel` ensuring consistent behavior and Keras 3 compatibility.

-## Core Models
+## 🏗️ Core Models

-### BaseFeedForwardModel
+### 🚀 BaseFeedForwardModel
-A flexible feed-forward model that can handle individual feature inputs and provides a clean interface for tabular data processing.
+Flexible feed-forward model architecture for tabular data with customizable layers.

+::: kmr.models.feed_forward.BaseFeedForwardModel

-## Advanced Models
+## 🎯 Advanced Models

-### SFNEBlock
+### 🧩 SFNEBlock
 Sparse Feature Network Ensemble block for advanced feature processing and ensemble learning.

+::: kmr.models.SFNEBlock

-### TerminatorModel
+### 🎭 TerminatorModel
-A comprehensive model that combines multiple SFNE blocks for complex tabular data tasks.
+Comprehensive tabular model that combines multiple SFNE blocks for complex data tasks.

+::: kmr.models.TerminatorModel

-## Base Classes
+## 🔧 Base Classes

-### BaseModel
+### 🏛️ BaseModel
-Base class for all KMR models, providing common functionality and ensuring compatibility with Keras 3.
+Base class for all KMR models, providing common functionality and Keras 3 compatibility.

+::: kmr.models._base.BaseModel